 Judgment interest would also qualify for taxation.
 For example, the defendant in a personal injury lawsuit may not actually start paying the plaintiff’s compensation for quite some time after the conclusion of the lawsuit.
 Suppose a plaintiff files a lawsuit on January 1, 2018, secures a judgment in his or her favor on January 1, 2019, but the defendant appeals the decision and ultimately loses on January 1, 2020.
 The plaintiff would receive interest on the judgment starting on the date of filing the lawsuit and lasting until the plaintiff has received full payment.
 In this example, the case would accrue two years of taxable interest.

 Penalties for Missing Tax Obligations in Arizona

 It is essential to ensure you pay your taxes as necessary on all proceeds from a lawsuit.
-If you are unclear about your tax obligations, consult with a Peoria accident attorney and make sure you list your damages accurately in such a way that you can clearly define what is and what is not taxable in your case.
+If you are unclear about your tax obligations, consult with a Peoria personal injury lawyer and make sure you list your damages accurately in such a way that you can clearly define what is and what is not taxable in your case.
 Failure to pay taxes as required could lead to heavy fines or even jail time for tax fraud.

 It is also important to review how taxable earnings from a lawsuit may influence your overall tax liability.
 For example, if you receive a large sum of punitive damages on your lawsuit, you will not only owe taxes on this amount, but the amount you receive still qualifies as taxable income and may place you in a higher tax bracket for that year.
 Attorney John Phebus and certified tax professionals are the best resources for determining tax liability after a lawsuit.